-Over the past 12 years he has been featured on “CBS Morning Show”, ABC’s “The Jimmy Kimmel Show”, BET, Fox News, People Magazine, The “Tavis Smiley” Show, Black Enterprise, Forbes, and Entrepreneur Magazine.
-He was also recognized by Business Philadelphia Magazine as “Top 100 People to Watch”
+Over the past 12 years Lindsay has been featured on “CBS Morning Show”, ABC’s “The Jimmy Kimmel Show”, BET, Fox News, People Magazine, The “Tavis Smiley” Show, Black Enterprise, Forbes, and Entrepreneur Magazine.
+He was also recognized by Business Philadelphia Magazine as “Top 100 People to Watch,” among others.